Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 The most common frame rates are 24fps for cinema, whereas 30fps and 60fps are used for television and online content.
 Different projects and mediums may have their own unique standards, but these are the most typical benchmarks.

 To change a camera’s frame rate, access the camera settings or menu, locate the video or frame rate option, and select your desired fps setting.
-For more specific instructions, take a look at the user manual for your camera.
+For more specific instructions, look at the user manual for your camera.

 The shutter speed determines how long each frame is exposed to light, while the frame rate indicates how many frames are captured in a second.
-A fast shutter speed freezes motion, whereas a slower one can introduce motion blur.
+A fast-paced shutter speed freezes motion, whereas a slower one can introduce motion blur.
 Frame rate, on the other hand, affects how smooth the video is when you’re watching it back.